FoXZilla/Misa/README.md

 # Misa
-:motorcycle: A FireServer for FireBlog.
+:motorcycle: A FireApi for FireBlog.
 No dependency of Database

+> Misa is not ready.

 ```
   _________________________________________________________